-Confidentiality is a fundamental element of the Ombuds Program.
-As such, the Ombuds Program is not authorized to accept notice of allegations of violations of law or other formal complaints.
-The Ombuds Program treats all communications, and the identities of all visitors, as strictly confidential to the maximum extent permitted by law unless, in the discretion of the Ombuds, failure to disclose information would create an imminent risk of serious harm.
-No employee or other University constituent may compel the Ombuds Program to disclose information.
+Confidentiality is a fundamental element of the Ombuds Office.
+As such, the Ombuds Office is not authorized to accept notice of allegations of violations of law or other formal complaints.
+The Ombuds Office treats all communications, and the identities of all visitors, as strictly confidential to the maximum extent permitted by law unless, in the discretion of the Ombuds, failure to disclose information would create an imminent risk of serious harm.
+No employee or other University constituent may compel the Ombuds Office to disclose information.

-As the designated neutral of the organization, the Ombuds Program works with all visitors and situations in an impartial manner.
+As the designated neutral of the organization, the Ombuds Office works with all visitors and situations in an impartial manner.
 Ombuds do not take sides or advocate for any individual or group.

-The Ombuds Program is an informal and off-the-record resource and as such does not engage in formal processes and is not authorized to make or change policy.
+The Ombuds Office is an informal and off-the-record resource and as such does not engage in formal processes and is not authorized to make or change policy.
 All services and processes offered by the office are informal in nature.

-The Ombuds Program functions independently of other organizational entities.
+The Ombuds Office functions independently of all other organizational entities.

-By electing to utilize the voluntary services offered by the UA Ombuds Program, visitors agree to never seek to compel the Ombuds to disclose any information received as part of providing Ombuds services in any other forum, including any litigation, investigation, or other internal or external proceedings.
+In accordance with Office of the Ombuds Ethics and Standards of Practice, visitors to the office agree to never seek to compel the Ombuds Office to disclose any information received as part of providing Ombuds services in any other forum, including any litigation, investigation, or other internal or external proceedings.
 By electing to utilize the voluntary services offered by the Ombuds Office visitors also agree to treat all communications from the Ombuds Office (including all email, text, voicemail, phone, digital/virtual, and in-person communication) as confidential and agree to not record conversations or allow undisclosed individuals to listen in on conversations.
-In addition, if the Ombuds Program utilizes mediation, facilitation, or another group process the visitors agree (to the extent permitted by law) to: (i) keep any and all communications that take place in the process confidential unless all parties agree otherwise, (ii) waive any right they may have to use communications that take place in the process in any formal grievance or lawsuit, and (iii) participate in good faith towards a mutually satisfactory outcome.
+In addition, if the Ombuds Office utilizes mediation, facilitation, or another group process the visitors agree (to the extent permitted by law) to: (i) keep any and all communications that take place in the process confidential unless all parties agree otherwise, (ii) waive any right they may have to use communications that take place in the process in any formal grievance or lawsuit, and (iii) participate in good faith towards a mutually satisfactory outcome.